This article is Sponsored by All Women's Healthcare.

 The same study that found spending time in nature reduces risk of depression also found that spending time in nature reduces risk of high blood pressure.
 Study participants who reported spending at least 30 minutes a week in outdoor green spaces were significantly less likely to have high blood pressure.

-When you consider that high blood pressure is a significant risk factor for heart disease and stroke, it seems that spending time in nature could help save your life.
+Since high blood pressure is a big risk factor for heart disease and stroke, it seems that spending time in nature could help save your life.

 Stronger immune system